croaky/laptop/books/sicp.md

 (define (square y) (* y y))
 ```

-One consequence of this is that the parameter names of a procedure
+One consequence of this is that the param names of a proc
-must be local to the body of the procedure.
+must be local to the body of the proc.

-Such a name is called a bound variable.
+Such a name is called a bound variable (var).
-The procedure definition binds its formal parameters to variables.
+The proc definition binds its params to vars.
-The bound variables have the body of the procedure as their scope.
+The bound variables have the body of the proc as their scope.

-If a variable is not bound, we say that it is free.
+If a variable is not bound, it is free.

 #### Internal definitions and block structure

-The problem with our current program is that
+`sqrt` is the only proc that is important to this program's users.
-`sqrt` is the only procedure that is important to users.
+The other procs (`sqrt-iter`, `good-enough?`, `improve`) create clutter.

-The other procedures (`sqrt-iter`, `good-enough?`, `improve`) create clutter.
+We want to localize the subprocedures,

-We would like to localize the subprocedures, hiding them inside `sqrt`.
+hiding them inside `sqrt`.
 To make this possible,
-we allow a procedure to have internal definitions local to that procedure.
+we allow a proc to have internal definitions local to itself.
 This is called block structure.

 ```lisp